-- If an application is supported by an official letter declaring a posting and a relocation date then an intention to move to a confirmed address or quartering within the UK will be accepted.
-The new address will be used to consider the application against the oversubscription criteria.
-A unit postal address can be used if the family are unable to provide an address or prefer to use the unit address. - Where an application is not supported by an official letter, or is not being made due to a new posting then the current address will be used to examine the application against the oversubscription criteria until the family are formally resident in the new address.
+• If an application is supported by an official letter declaring a posting and a relocation date then an intention to move to a confirmed address or quartering within the UK will be accepted for a child for the purposes of implementing the oversubscription criteria.

-Proof of intended occupation of the residential address such as mortgage statement, exchange of contracts or signed tenancy agreement will be required.
-For applicants participating in the Future Accommodation Model trial, a letter accepting an address under the scheme will be accepted if a signed tenancy agreement cannot be provided.
-An offer may be withdrawn if a child does not reside at the address listed on the application form if the school is oversubscribed and use of an incorrect address has resulted in a place being denied to another child who would otherwise have been offered the place.

-In all cases where parents can demonstrate that the child is a child of a crown servant returning from abroad or is a child of a serving member of the armed forces, we will consider whether to offer a place at a school even if the school has reached its official PAN.
-When making the decision whether to offer over PAN we will consider the circumstances of each case including:

-- If the applicant would have been offered a place had they applied on time in the admissions round of the year of entry. - Whether there is any child on the reserve list with higher priority under the subscription criteria. - Whether admission of a further student would prejudice the efficient education and efficient use of resources and this prejudice would be excessive.
+- Where an application is not supported by an official letter declaring a posting and relocation date, or is not being made due to a new posting then the child's current address will be used to examine the application against the oversubscription criteria until the child is formally resident in the new address. - Proof of intended occupation of the residential address such as mortgage statement, exchange of contracts or signed tenancy agreement will be required.
+For applicants participating in the Future Accommodation Model trial, a letter accepting an address under the scheme will be accepted if a signed tenancy agreement cannot be provided. - An offer may be withdrawn if a child does not reside at the address listed on the application form if the Academy is oversubscribed and use of an incorrect address has resulted in a place being denied to another child who would otherwise have been offered the place. - If a family have provided the required proof of posting, a unit postal address will be accepted for the purposes of operating the oversubscription criteria if parents are unable to provide an address or prefer to use the unit address.
+This unit will be the base to which the parent has been posted. - In all cases where an applicant is considered after national offer day of the admitting year and parents can demonstrate that the child is a child of a crown servant returning from abroad or is a child of a serving member of the armed forces, the Academy will consider whether to offer a place at a Academy even if the Academy has reached its official PAN.
+When making the decision whether to offer over PAN the Academy will consider the circumstances of each case including: - If the applicant would have been offered a place had they applied on time in the admissions round of the year of entry. - Whether there is any child on the reserve list with higher priority under the oversubscription criteria. - Whether admission of a further student would prejudice the efficient education and efficient use of resources and this prejudice would be excessive.

-The School has discretion to admit above the admission number in these circumstances but they are not obliged to do so.
+The Academy has discretion to admit above the admission number in these circumstances but they are not obliged to do so.
 If a place is refused, parents will be informed of their right of appeal.